lietu/jsis/README.md

 ## Why is this?

 I grew bored of looking at the old pisg etc. stats.
 Thought I'd make my own stats, with a more modern look.

-The code should also be somewhat easy to manage.
-Need to think a bit more of how to make creating new fragments easier, but it should be pretty easy.
+The code in JSIS should also be somewhat easy to manage, and themeing should be pretty easy, if you get sick of the default theme.
+There's a widget system for adding content areas, e.g. "Most referenced words" in a somewhat simple way.

 ## Where is it?